nicm42/100-days-of-code-v2/log 2.md

 **Day 27: 17th December 2020**
 In a change to the usual, yeterday's problem took me a while to fix.
 Although it was still simple, once I figured it out.
 I fixed some SASS to make it better/more readable/easier to change.
 And tried it on my phone, then found a few things to fix.
 All I need to do now is Cypress testing, test on Edge and then re-test how everything looks on all the browsers at all the sizes.

+**Day 28: 18th December 2020**
+I spent today going mad.
+First I couldn't get Cypress to work with Webpack.
+It's a known thing that it doesn't pay well with Webpack 5, but the fix I found didn't help - it just gave me a different error.
+Then when I tried to deploy to Vercel it failed the npm rum build command for no reason I can find.
+I ended up including the dist folder on Github and then Vercel picked up index.js from the src folder to use as the html.
+I ended up deplying on Netlify, which seems happy.
+And then when I submited my solution it has an error in the HTML validation, except the HTML excerpt isn't in there - something has added it somewhere.
+I'm chalking today up to experience and maybe it'll all be something that makes sense later when I've learned more.